codealong/codealong/README.md

 codealong init . --github-org YOUR_GITHUB_ORGANIZATION
 ```

 Note that in the above commands, `YOUR_GITHUB_ORGANIZATION` should be replaced with the Github organization containing the users and repos to be analyzed.
 Mulitple organization's can be specified by specifying multiple `--github-org` arguments.
-As part of the initialization, information about the organization and the users will be cralwed via the Github API.
+As part of the initialization, information about the organization and the users will be crawled via the Github API.
 The `config.yml` file can also be manually modified to include specific repos.

 ### 3. Setup Elasticsearch and Kibana